 Sussex Apprentice Awards 2021: organisations and individuals celebrated at Hilton Brighton Metropole

+Sussex Apprenticeship Awards 2021: organisations and individuals celebrated at Hilton Brighton Metropole

-Apprentices from across the county were celebrated at the Sussex Apprentice Awards 2021
+Apprentices from across the county were celebrated at the Sussex Apprenticeship Awards 2021

 The event, which took place at Hilton Brighton Metropole, celebrated and recognised the individuals and organisations involved in apprenticeships across Sussex.